mbaumer/us_hep_funding/docs/_states/CO.md

 <a name="CO-07"></a>
 [Back to top](#top)
 ## CO-07 -- Rep. Ed Perlmutter (D)
+### Committees
+Ed Perlmutter is the #11 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016